saanchita-paul/bem_todo/README.md

 - **Email Logging** to keep track of all emails sent through the application.
 - **Notification Tags** for todos after email notifications are sent.
 - Utilizes **Route Model Binding**, **Scheduler**, and **Queue** for optimal performance.
+- Laravel Telescope installed for debugging and tracking application requests, jobs, and emails.

 ## Installation